jozue06/nhlPyApp/readme.md

 ### **🔄 API Limitations**
 - **Draft Rankings**: Not available in new API (shows all players)
 - **Amateur Teams/Leagues**: Not provided in new API structure
+- **Current League Info**: No information about what league players currently play in
 - **Height Filtering**: May show limited results due to data format

 ## 🤝 Contributing